-These french toast muffins with chocolate chips and a hint of spice make a deliciously luxurious breakfast that's surprisingly simple to make.
+These French toast muffins are a deliciously luxurious breakfast that's surprisingly simple to make and can adapted to suit your taste.
 Preparation takes minutes!

 You can use white bread, a combination of white and whole wheat bread or grainy bread just as long as it's soft (not rye or sourdough as these won't absorb the egg mixture very well so your muffins won't be fluffy).
 Go ahead and add the end slice too if you like!
 Alternatively use soft buns/rolls.

-I used regular milk (1% fat) but any non-dairy milk alternative will work too.
+I used regular milk but any non-dairy milk alternative will work too.

-I think these french toast muffins taste especially good with added spices such as cinnamon and ginger but you could use pumpkin spice/mixed spice instead (a little less than a teaspoon).
+I used cinnamon and ginger but you could add pumpkin spice/mixed spice instead (a little less than a teaspoon).
+Alternatively omit the spice and add a couple of teaspoons of cocoa powder (see French toast chocolate bake).

 Step-by-step recipe instructions

-2. Add the bread pieces and stir until thoroughly combined.
+3. Add bread: Add the bread pieces and stir until thoroughly combined.
+Set aside for 5 minutes then give another stir.

-3. Set aside for 3 minutes then add the chocolate chips and give another stir.
-The egg mixture should have been fully absorbed and there shouldn't be any dry pieces of bread visible.
+- TIP: The egg mixture should be fully absorbed and there shouldn't be any dry pieces of bread visible.
 If there are add a splash of milk.
 If on the other hand the mixture is still a little runny stir in a bit more bread.

-4. Spoon the mixture into the muffin pan, drizzle a bit of melted butter and sprinkle some sugar over each muffin and bake in the centre of the oven for 25 minutes until golden and crispy.
+5. Bake: Spoon the mixture into the muffin pan, drizzle a bit of melted butter and sprinkle the remaining sugar over each muffin.
+Bake in the centre of the oven for 25 minutes until golden and crispy.

-5. Remove from the oven, leave in the pan for 2 minutes then run a spatula around each muffin and remove from the pan.
-Enjoy as they are.
+6. Serve: Remove from the oven, leave in the pan for 2 minutes then run a spatula around each muffin and remove from the pan.

-- I recommend using a non-stick muffin pan (lightly greased) rather than lining your pan with paper cases.
-These muffins are likely to stick to the paper.
+- I recommend using a greased muffin pan rather than lining your pan with paper cases.
+These French toast muffins are likely to stick to the paper.

-- The bread pieces do not need to be identical but they should not be too small as this will affect the texture of these muffins (small pieces will not produce the 'knobbly' crispy top).
+- The bread pieces do not need to be identical but they should not be too small as this will affect the texture of these muffins (very small pieces might not produce the 'knobbly' crispy top).

 Equipment